Must Have Guitar Effects Pedals for Beginners

 In this guide we’ll have a quick look through at some must-have guitar effect pedals for beginners.
 These are pedals that you can buy once and will last you forever.

 Think of these pedals as the absolute essentials to get you started.
 If you don’t have some of these pedals, you’re going to miss out on a lot.
 If you want to build up a bigger pedalboard that covers a lot more types of sounds and effects, check out this Guide on Beginner’s Guitar Rig.
-It will give you recommendations for a complete guitar rig.
+The guide will give you recommendations for a complete guitar rig.

 Guitar Tuner Pedal